raoul2000/yii2-pnotify-widget/README.md

 Stacks
 ------
-This widget includes an easy way of creating and using custom stacks that will drive the way PNotify dispplays notification messages.
+This widget includes an easy way of creating and using custom stacks that will drive the way PNotify displays notification messages.

-To know more about PNotify Stacks, please refer to the [documentation](https://github.com/sciactive/pnotify/blob/master/README.md).
+To know more about **PNotify** Stacks, please refer to the [documentation](https://github.com/sciactive/pnotify/blob/master/README.md).

 Defining a stack with the widget is easy.
 The example below defines a stack that will display notification vertically in the top-left corner.
 Then, use this stack (called "stack_top_left") to display a notification.
 The CSS class *stack-topleft* is part of the built-in CSS classes